 "COVID-19 has also affected how we provide for our families.
 The cancellation of festivals, live performances, exhibitions and celebrations has impacted the ability of artists to support their families.
 The arts sector, like many others, has been hard hit by COVID, and we can only open again, once we’ve all been vaccinated.
 So, it’s important we get vaccinated not only for our health but to protect our livelihoods and share our culture.

 "We got our jabs at the Broadbeach Vaccination Centre which was wonderful.
-Getting to meet the staff and Matilda, one of the Aboriginal staff administering the vaccine, made us feel at ease.
+Getting to meet the Aboriginal nursing staff administering the vaccine, made us feel at ease.
 Our friend, Craig, well he is more like family, joined us and received his first dose.
 It makes you feel good inside to know that the vaccine is protecting family.
 William and I didn’t have any side effects.
 I had heard that the second dose could be worse, but not for us.
 We drank plenty of water and kept busy.
 We were participating a week-long residency at HOTA, celebrating the Art of William Robinson and collaborating with community through a yarning circle of sound and song.
 It was immensely special to work alongside Candace Kruger and the Yugambeh Youth learning and listening, performing, and celebrating the journey ahead.
 I am looking forward to being back on the Gold Coast soon.
 I am glad I had the COVID-19 vaccine; I feel like I have played my part in stopping the spread of this terrible virus."

 Gold Coast Public Health Unit is working towards advancing health equity and closing the vaccination gap for First Nations Queenslanders and other populations.